Destiner/module-frame/README.md

 ### Deploying the module

+> [!NOTE]
-> Note: for security, the module expects the frame URL to be coming from a trusted base URL.
+> For security, the module expects the frame URL to be coming from a trusted base URL.
 For a custom deployment, you can provide your own URL using the `BASE_URL` variable.

 Create the `.env` file and provide the environment variables.